Scott-Baldwin/pyAirQuality/README.md

 # pyAirQuality
-Dispersion and other air quality equations adapted from information from ASHRAE and the EPA.
+Dispersion and other air quality equations adapted from information obtained from ASHRAE and the EPA.